zdelrosario/mi101/_sources/intro.md

 ## GATech IMAT 2021 Workshop Schedule

-All workshop sessions will run from noon to 2pm Eastern time, on Zoom.
-If you registered for the workshop, you will receive a Zoom link via the email you registered with.
+**All workshop sessions will run from noon to 2pm Eastern time, on Zoom.** If you registered for the workshop, you will receive a Zoom link via your registered email.
 Each day of the workshop will include some amount of hands-on work during the live session, and Days 1 -- 3 will include a take-home Python notebook to solidify skills.
 Office hours will also be offered outside the workshop hours to provide support on the take-home notebooks.

 |   | Date             | Topics                                         | Notebooks      |
 |---|------------------|------------------------------------------------|----------------|